We are the Lead Local Flood Authority (LLFA) as defined by the Flood and Water Management Act 2010 and the Flood Risk Regulations 2009.

 Culvert - A covered channel or pipe designed to prevent the obstruction of a watercourse or drainage path by an artificial construction.

 Fees will be charged at £50 per structure, we would recommend that you call us if you are unsure about the correct fees.
-Please note that we prefer cheques made payable to Somerset County Council with your contact details on the back.
-Please do not send cash with your application.
-We will only process your application once all funds have been cleared.
+Please note that we only accept online payment (credit or debit cards) and no longer accept cheques or bank transfers.

 How to apply